pm100/db65/README.md

 Expression evaluator.
 Anywhere that an address can be given you can have an expression

-The expr command evaluates an express, this can be useful for instecting thingss or just checking expression syntax
+The expr command evaluates an expression, this can be useful for inspecting things or just checking expression syntax

-an expression starts with '='.
-YOu can then have numbers, symbols, parantheses, registers, plus deference operations
+An expression starts with '='.
+You can then have numbers, symbols, parantheses, registers, plus dereference operations

  - `=xr` returns the x register
  - `=.ptr1+0x20` returns that symbol plus 0x20